tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ## readpool.unified

-Configuration items related to the single thread pool serving read requests.
+Configuration parameters related to the single thread pool serving read requests.
 This thread pool supersedes the original storage thread pool and coprocessor thread pool since the 4.0 version.

 ### `min-thread-count`